peadams/IA-Concept-Maps/README.md

-# Teaching to expand student inclusion of societal concepts in science
+# Embracing the inclusion of societal concepts in science leads to better understandings of their impacts

 Paula E. Adams*, Emily Driessen, Enya Granados, Penny Ragland, Jeremiah A. Henning, Abby E. Beatty & Cissy J. Ballen